Why are they oriented at all on models?

 Follow the headhunter Dr. Ole von Mensching, in industries like IT it doesn't really matter whether you study or not.
 With his personnel consultancy Careerteam, he is looking for IT specialists for companies and finds:

-"Many employers are not looking for graduates, but experienced professionals."
-Applicants should therefore be "smart, develop their own content, learn self-taught missing knowledge and thus establish themselves as an expert."
+"Many employers are not looking for university graduates at all, but specialists with practical experience."
+Applicants should therefore “be clever, open up content themselves, learn missing knowledge self-taught and thus establish themselves as experts.”

 Self-responsible learning in the social network